cederdorff/react-post-auth-app-fullstack/README.md

 ### Frontend
 1. cd into the frontend React project: `cd frontend/`.
 2. Run `npm i` to install dependencies.
-3. Make sure your all fetch calls are yousing the right `URL`.
+3. Make sure all fetch calls are using the right `URL` to your backend services.
 Check all page components in `frontend/src/pages`.
 4. Run `npm start` to run and test your frontend React SPA.
 5. Sign Up or use the following test user: race@eaaa.dk / test01